Common Sense Hiking Hawaiian Style

 The State of Hawaii Department of Parks website shows park maps and information on hiking access.

-The two major hiking clubs on Oahu are the Hawaiian Trail and Mountain Club (HTMC) and the Sierra Club, Hawaii Chapter.
+The two major hiking clubs on Oahu are the Hawaiian Trail and Mountain Corp (HTMC) and the Sierra Club, Hawaii Chapter.
 Both schedule hikes open to the public.
 Both hike on a weekly basis.

 HTMC hikes every Sunday and every other Saturday.
 Approximately half of the hikes are open to the public; the rest are reserved for members only.
 A small donation is requested ($3.00) per hike.